tadklimp/Triggering_Tidal_code_with_controllers_1/README.md

-# Triggering TidalCycles code with a Monome Grid (or any MIDI device)
+# Triggering TidalCycles code with a Monome Grid (or any MIDI device) - Part 1

 Below lies my current (March 2019) über-hack to trigger code-blocks in Tidal with a controller.
 Not for the faint-hearted, and could definitely use some KISS help, but it is a ... workaround :-D .
 I hope it can be useful to your practice and please feel free to suggest, correct and comment!